-Following are tips from a BCG new hire that you might find useful.
+Following are tips from a BCG new hire that you might find useful in your case interview prep.

 I would just like to thank you very much for the wonderful resources you have provided on your website.
 I have just begun work for BCG in Australia and I would not have gotten through the case process without your help.